-For all its promise, Bitcoin remains a niche currency that’s subject to wild value fluctuations.
-Despite the wild-eyed pronouncements of hardcore proponents, it’s certainly not a legitimate investment or trading vehicle in the traditional sense of the world, as is the case with stable national currencies, such as the U.S. dollar and Japanese yen.
+For all its promise, BTC remains a niche digital currency that’s subject to wild value fluctuations.
+Despite the wild-eyed pronouncements of its boosters, it’s certainly not a standard investment or trading vehicle in the traditional sense of the world, as is the case with stable national currencies like the U.S. dollar and Japanese yen.
 To the extent that it’s viewed as an investment at all, it’s firmly in the realm of alternative investing — although, as we’ll see, there are plenty of legitimate reasons to hold Bitcoin beyond the prospect of making money.

 Bitcoin is a cryptocurrency, meaning it’s supported by a source code that uses highly complex algorithms to prevent unauthorized duplication or creation of Bitcoin units.
 The code’s underlying principles, known as cryptography, are based on advanced mathematical and computer engineering principles.
 It’s virtually impossible to break Bitcoin’s source code and manipulate the currency’s supply.

+- Cryptocurrency Exchanges.
 Bitcoin exchanges allow users to exchange Bitcoin units for fiat currencies, such as the U.S. dollar and euro, at variable exchange rates.
-Many Bitcoin exchanges also exchange Bitcoin units for other cryptocurrencies, including less popular alternatives that can’t directly be exchanged for fiat currencies.
-Most Bitcoin exchanges take a cut, typically less than 1%, of each transaction’s value.
+Many Bitcoin exchanges also exchange Bitcoin units for other cryptocurrencies, including less popular alternative coins that can’t directly be exchanged for fiat currencies.
+Most Bitcoin exchanges take a cut of each transaction’s value, typically less than 1%.
+Due to its popularity, Bitcoin is more liquid than most other cryptocurrencies on these exchanges.

-A Bitcoin transaction hasn’t technically occurred until it’s added to the block chain, at which point it becomes irreversible — unlike traditional payment processors, Bitcoin doesn’t have any standardized facility for chargebacks or refunds.
-During the window between the transaction itself and the moment it’s added to the block chain, the relevant Bitcoin units are essentially held in escrow — they can’t be used by either party to the transaction.
+- Facilitation of Bitcoin Transactions.
+A Bitcoin transaction hasn’t technically occurred until it’s added to the blockchain, at which point it becomes irreversible — unlike traditional payment processors, Bitcoin doesn’t have any standardized facility for chargebacks or refunds.
+During the window between the transaction itself and the moment it’s added to the blockchain, the relevant Bitcoin units are essentially held in escrow — they can’t be used by either party to the transaction.
 This prevents duplicate transactions, known as double-spending, and protects the system’s integrity.

-Miners play a vital role in the Bitcoin ecosystem.
-As keepers of the block chain, they keep the entire Bitcoin community honest and indirectly support the currency’s value.
+Bitcoin miners play a vital role in the currency’s ecosystem.
+As keepers of the blockchain, they keep the entire Bitcoin community honest and indirectly support the coin’s value.

 Miners are individuals or cooperative organizations with access to powerful computers, often stored at remote, privately owned “farms.”
 They perform incredibly complex mathematical tasks in an effort to mint new Bitcoin, which they then keep or exchange for fiat currency.

-Each time a new block chain is created a predetermined number of fresh Bitcoin are minted.
+Each time a new block is created, a predetermined number of fresh Bitcoin are minted.
 Miners are “rewarded” these Bitcoin for their effort and often also receive transaction fees paid by buyers.
-Sellers have an incentive to charge transaction fees, which usually amount to less than 1% of the transaction amount, because miners are permitted to prioritize the recording of fee-loaded transactions irrespective of transaction order.
-In other words, sellers who charge transaction fees usually get paid faster.
-Unsurprisingly, Bitcoin transaction fees are quite common.

 This enforced scarcity is a key point of distinction between Bitcoin and traditional fiat currencies, which central banks produce by decree, and supply of which is theoretically unlimited.
 In this regard, Bitcoin has more in common with gold than the U.S. dollar.